redis/redis/README.md

 What is Redis?
 --------------

-Redis is often referred as a *data structures* server.
+Redis is often referred to as a *data structures* server.
 What this means is that Redis provides access to mutable data structures via a set of commands, which are sent using a *server-client* model with TCP sockets and a simple protocol.
-So different processes can query and modify the same data structures in a shared way.
+This way different processes can query and modify the same data structures in a shared way.

-Data structures implemented into Redis have a few special properties:
+The data structures that Redis implements have a few special properties:

-* Redis cares to store them on disk, even if they are always served and modified into the server memory.
-This means that Redis is fast, but that is also non-volatile.
+* Redis takes care to store them on disk, even if they are always served from and modified in memory.
+This means that Redis is fast, but that it is also non-volatile.
-* Implementation of data structures stress on memory efficiency, so data structures inside Redis will likely use less memory compared to the same data structure modeled using an high level programming language.
+* The implementations of these data structures prioritize memory efficiency, so data structures stored in Redis will likely use less memory compared to the same data structure modeled using a high level programming language.
-* Redis offers a number of features that are natural to find in a database, like replication, tunable levels of durability, cluster, high availability.
+* Redis offers a number of features typically found in a modern database including replication, tunable levels of durability, cluster support, and high availability.

-Another good example is to think of Redis as a more complex version of memcached, where the operations are not just SETs and GETs, but operations to work with complex data types like Lists, Sets, ordered data structures, and so forth.
+Another good example is to think of Redis as a more complex version of memcached, where the operations are not just SETs and GETs, but type-specific operations to work with complex data types like Lists, Sets, ordered data structures, and so forth.

-If you want to know more, this is a list of selected starting points:
+If you want to know more, here is a list of selected starting points:

-* Introduction to Redis data types. http://redis.io/topics/data-types-intro
+* Introduction to Redis data types: http://redis.io/topics/data-types-intro
-* Try Redis directly inside your browser. http://try.redis.io
+* Try Redis directly inside your browser: http://try.redis.io
-* The full list of Redis commands. http://redis.io/commands
+* The full list of Redis commands: http://redis.io/commands
-* There is much more inside the Redis official documentation. http://redis.io/documentation
+* There is much more inside the Redis official documentation: http://redis.io/documentation

 Building Redis
 --------------

 Redis can be compiled and used on Linux, OSX, OpenBSD, NetBSD, FreeBSD.
-We support big endian and little endian architectures, and both 32 bit and 64 bit systems.
+We support big endian and little endian architectures, and both 32-bit and 64-bit systems.

-It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Redis is not guaranteed to work as well as in Linux, OSX, and \*BSD there.
+It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Redis is not guaranteed to work as well as it would in Linux, OSX, or \*BSD.

-It is as simple as:
+Building is as simple as:

     % make

-You can run a 32 bit Redis binary using:
+You can build a 32-bit Redis binary using:

     % make 32bit